OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/Blynk-Library.md

 ### The Blynk Library {#blynk-description}

-The library comes with NodeJS - Blynk leverages the Node ecosystem, so you can integrate it to any Node projects with ease!
+The library works with NodeJS - Blynk leverages the Node ecosystem, so you can integrate it to any Node projects with ease!

 #### Installation